guinetn/browserLocalHomepage/assets/books/computer_science/software_design_rules/code_review_how_to_read_code.md

 Naming conventions, spacing conventions, brace placement, code conventions.

 7. Expect to Find Garbage
-Find files/functions that are never used, commented-out code that hasn’t been touched in years (git blame).
-Don’t slow down and spend too much time thinking about it, and don’t be afraid to get rid of this stuff.
+Find files/functions that are never used, commented-out code that hasnâ€™t been touched in years (git blame).
+Donâ€™t slow down and spend too much time thinking about it, and donâ€™t be afraid to get rid of this stuff.

-8. Don’t Get Lost
+8. Donâ€™t Get Lost
-Don’t expect it to be a linear process, and don’t expect to understand everything 100%.
+Donâ€™t expect it to be a linear process, and donâ€™t expect to understand everything 100%.
 Pay attention to the important details and know how to dig around to find answers to your questions, and you will find yourself understanding very quickly.